-I like to cut the leeks into 18 cm (7 inch) sections.
-For a small leek you should be able to get one 18 cm (7 inch) piece.
-For a large leek as shown in the picture I was able to get two 18 cm (7 inch) pieces.
+I like to cut the leeks into 18 cm (7 inches) sections.
+For small leeks, you should be able to get one 18 cm (7 inches) piece.
+For a large leek as shown in the picture, I was able to get two 18 cm (7 inches) pieces.

-If you prefer, the leeks can be cut into smaller 9 cm (3.5 inch) lengths.
+If you prefer, the leeks can be cut into smaller 9 cm (3.5 inches) lengths.

 Step 6 - After tying the leeks cut into equal lengths.

 Step 7 - Place the leeks into a large saucepan and add water or stock to the pot, season with a little salt and or freshly ground pepper.